khalil-poole/osTicket-post-installation/README.md

 <h3>Agents</h3>

-We are going to create two agents, Jane Doe and John Doe
+We are going to create two agents, Jane Doe and John Doe.

 <h4>Jane Doe</h4>